erizov/Professor/semester_3/lecture_15_greedy_algorithms/huffman/README.md

 ## Common Misconceptions

-❌ **WRONG**: "Huffman is the best solution for all problems" ✓ **CORRECT**: Huffman has specemployc use cases and trade-offs; choose algorithms based on requirements
+❌ **WRONG**: "Huffman is the best solution for all problems" ✓ **CORRECT**: Huffman has specemploapplyuse cases and trade-offs; choose algorithms based on requirements

 ❌ **WRONG**: "Huffman is too complex to understand"
 ✓ **CORRECT**: Huffman can be understood by breaking it down into smaller steps

-## Examples of ImplRealizationis algorithm/pattern is implemented in various frameworks and technologies.
+## Examples of ImplRealizationis atechniquepattern is implemented in various frameworks and technologies.

 *Note: Framework-specific examples will be added based on actual implementations.*